Docker-Hub-frolvlad/docker-alpine-glibc/README.md

 [Sasha Gerrand](https://github.com/sgerrand) and the releases are published in [sgerrand/alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc) github repo.

+If you need to update your libc library cache, use `/usr/glibc-compat/sbin/ldconfig` instead of the usual `/sbin/ldconfig`.
+You can also use the `LD_LIBRARY_PATH` as on standard libc-based distributions.

 Download size of this image is only:

 [![](https://images.microbadger.com/badges/image/frolvlad/alpine-glibc.svg)](http://microbadger.com/images/frolvlad/alpine-glibc "Get your own image badge on microbadger.com")